cerberussg/Filebase/README.md

 - [x] Growl notifcations using Gritter
 - [ ] Export to PDF
 - [ ] Export to WORD
+- [ ] Super Secret Feature: Can't Talk About It!

 ## TODO:
 - [ ] Blog about building Filebase